Frequently Asked Questions

 No. Pioneer Farms does not allow pets.
 The animals that participate in the festival are cleared by our Animal Director and are there as performers.
-If you have a "Celtic" dog breed that you would like to have participate in the Celtic dog parade please visit the Animal Page on our website for a Celtic Show Animal Application and send into our Animal Director.
+If you have a "Celtic" dog breed that you would like to have to participate in the Celtic dog parade please visit the Animal Page on our website for a Celtic Show Animal Application and send it to our Animal Director.

 I have a question about my ticket.